johnmholmes/CANmINnOUT/README.md

 unsigned char mname[7] = { 'm', 'I', 'N', 'n', 'O', 'U', 'T' };
 ```
 This can be adjusted as required to reflect the module configuration.
 For example, 'm' & 'n'
-could be change to any number between 0 & 9.
+could be changed to any number between 0 & 9.
 However, only one character is allowed between
 each pair of ' ' and the total number of characters must not exceed seven.

 ```